 But what are the rules of writing ad copy for Google Ads?
 What does Google like to see in an ad that just might place you ahead of your competitor?
 Here are a few key indicators you can use to make sure your ads are written according to Google’s standards.

 Use Your Real Estate Wisely

 We no longer have to cram ad copy into 30 characters or less.
-Google has expanded their ad formats, giving you the option of three 30-character headlines and two 90-character description lines.
-It’s best to use as much of this space as possible, so that you can include all relevant details and create an ad that stands out.
+Google has expanded its ad formats, giving you the option of three 30-character headlines and two 90-character description lines.
+It’s best to use as much of this space as possible so that you can include all relevant details and create an ad that stands out.
 This includes the paths at the end of the display URL, for an added bonus.
 We often see ads without them filled out, but you could get an extra 30 characters using these sections.
 Just remember that the third headline and the second description are not always displayed.
 So, if you have any vital information, remember to include them in the first or second headline, and the first description.

 Write Three Ads Per Ad Group

 Considering the possibilities of the new, larger text ads, it’s worthwhile having at least three ads per ad group.
 Because extra text and extra headlines gives us so much more to split test and measure, writing three ads at a time and testing them with your audience allows you to analyse different elements of your copy and compare them to each other.
 For instance, you can test:

 Google is strict on ads being relevant, recognisable, and readable.
 They expect correct spelling and grammar where applicable, and it goes without saying that adult language is not allowed.
 In addition to this, Google doesn’t allow the over-use of exclamation points, question marks, or special characters that have the potential to make your ad look of poor quality.
 In fact, exclamation marks aren’t permitted in headlines, and only one is allowed per description line.